-To define your coaching or course's value, you have to answer one question:
+To define your coaching or course's value, you have to answer two questions:

 How will the client's life be different after they complete my training, and what is that worth?

-To answer that question, start by answering the following:
+To answer those questions, start by answering the following:

 1. How does my training take away pain and problems?